Jaycar-Electronics/Wall-Dodging-Robot/README.md

 ## Connection Table

-The motor controller ([XC4472](https://jaycar.com.au/p/XC4472)) fits directly ontop of the uno so you don't have to worry about the pinout of the motor connections.
+The motor controller ([XC4472](https://jaycar.com.au/p/XC4472)) fits directly on-top of the uno so you don't have to worry about the pinout of the motor connections.
 The LDR and ultrasonic sensor ([XC4446](https://jaycar.com.au/p/XC4446) and [XC4442](https://jaycar.com.au/p/XC4442)) connect into the analogue pins on the motor shield, which don't have headers, but we can just solder them in with the [HM3211](https://jaycar.com.au/p/HM3211) vertical headers.

 | UNO (shield) | Device          |
 | ------------ | --------------- |